 The purpose of the stock-turnover module is to track the installed stock and shipments in each year of each appliance from 2005 to 2034.
 This allows the model to estimate savings from new standards as the affected new shipments—now subject to more stringent efficiency requirements—gradually saturate the installed stock, until the entire stock is replaced with new standards-compliant units.
 The following is a discussion of each of the key components of the stock models.

 Installed stock.
-To establish the installed stock (number of units) at the beginning of the analysis period, Navigant typically back-cast shipments starting with recent historical data, or the best available proxy.
+To establish the installed stock (number of units) at the beginning of the analysis period, Navigant typically backcast shipments starting with recent historical data, or the best available proxy.
 For example, the team used appliance saturation levels found in the RBSA and housing stock estimates from the Sixth Power Plan to establish an installed stock in 2010, the year in which RBSA data was collected.
 A similar approach with commercial floor space and the CBSA was used for products primarily used in the commercial sector.
-Navigant then back-cast annual shipment units to 1980 by calibrating replacement unit shipments, such that the stock maintained a steady and reasonable growth, reflective of actual, historical new construction growth and market saturation.
+Navigant then backcast annual shipment units to 1980 by calibrating replacement unit shipments, such that the stock maintained a steady and reasonable growth, reflective of actual, historical new construction growth and market saturation.
 Where regional data was not available, the team scaled national data (usually from DOE NIAs) down to the region.

 Annual shipments.
 Annual product shipments (which are assumed to be installed in the year in which they are shipped) comprise two separate unit flows: (1) those shipped to replace failed units and (2) those shipped to accommodate new construction growth.